blahness/duktaped/README.md

 dub run duktape:uppercase -- "this is a test"
 ```

-On Windows you should add --arch=x86_mscoff for 32-bit builds or --arch=x86_64 for 64-bit builds because the included binary files are in COFF format.
+On Windows you should add --arch=x86_mscoff for 32-bit builds or --arch=x86_64 for 64-bit builds because the included binary files are in MS-COFF format.

 ```
 dub run --arch=x86_64 duktape:uppercase -- "this is a test"